 The mainline Spoleto festival finale will take place Sunday evening.
 In the past, it’s always been located at Middleton Place, west of the Ashley.
 But this year they are switching it up.
-It’ll be happening at the Joe, home of the Riverdogs, with less emphasis on tailgating/picnicking and more on entertainment.
+It’ll be happening at The Joe, home of the Charleston Riverdogs, with less emphasis on tailgating/picnicking and more on entertainment.

 Tickets are required, and the finale is always a popular event.